hlacontainers/about/README.md

 ## Docker Hub

-Several of the images are automatically built and made available on the Docker Hub under the `hlacontainers` namespace:
+Several of the images are automatically built and made available on the Docker Hub under the `hlacontainers` namespace, [at this link](https://hub.docker.com/u/hlacontainers):

 ````
 https://hub.docker.com/u/hlacontainers